santirdnd/PTU_paper/README.md

 - __```pANI_prepare_data.sh```__: Compile a BLAST database of plasmid fragments sized for aligment fraction (AF) calcutation
 - __```pANI_Enterobacterales.sh```__: Generate pairwise list of aligment fraction (AF) results.
 Again, this step will take too long to execute on a personal computer

-- __```summarize_pGroups_info.sh```__: Generate a basic description of pTUs composition
+- __```summarize_pGroups_info.sh```__: Generate a basic description of PTU composition
-- __```calculate_cluster_density.py```__: Calculate inter and intra-cluster density of pTU clusters
+- __```calculate_cluster_density.py```__: Calculate inter and intra-cluster density of PTU clusters
-- __```check_database_redundancy.py```__: Verify the percentage of plasmid duplication on pTU clusters
+- __```check_database_redundancy.py```__: Verify the percentage of plasmid duplication on PTU clusters

 ### Expected output and execution time

-The expected output from this pipeline are the files defining the networks shown on the paper and the list of plasmids classified into different pTUs.
-The Gephi network files corresponding to the Plasmidome/ORFeome bipartite network (Figure 1), the full RefSeq84 plasmidome pTU network (Figures 3 and 6) and the Enterobacterales plasmidome subset (Figure 4) can be downloaded from the Supplementary Material attached to the paper.
-These files are, respectively, Supplementary File SF5, SF6, and SF7.
-Supplementary Table ST5 lists those plasmids automatically classified into different pTUs after applying pTId algorithm to the adjacency matrix of the RefSeq84 plasmidome network.
+The expected output from this pipeline are the files defining the networks shown on the paper and the list of plasmids classified into different PTUs.
+The Gephi network files corresponding to the Plasmidome/ORFeome bipartite network (Figure 1), the full RefSeq84 plasmidome PTU network (Figures 3 and 6) and the Enterobacterales plasmidome subset (Figure 4) can be downloaded from the Supplementary Material attached to the paper.
+These files are, respectively, Supplementary File SF4, SF1, and SF2.
+Supplementary Table ST5 lists those plasmids automatically classified into different PTUs after applying PID and sHSBM algorithm to the adjacency matrix of the RefSeq84 plasmidome network.

-The execution time needed to complete the full pipeline on a personal computer will be around a few weeks because of the cuadratic number of pairwise similarity comparisons.
+The execution time needed to complete the full pipeline on a personal computer will be around a few weeks because of the cuadratic number of pairwise ANI similarity comparisons.
 Moreover, the Plamidome/ORFeome bipartite AcCNET network is big enough to endanger the normal execution of Gephi on usual personal computers.
-ANI networks, being monopartite, are not affected.
+ANI networks, being monopartite, are not yet limited by plasmid number.

 ### License